 An extremely good YouTube tool that is still very unknown is Morningfame.
 It offers, on the one hand, improved analysis of the data of your YouTube channel and in the 2nd level an extremely powerful keyword tool.

 Everybody can try Morningfame for free, just use this invitation link (affiliate link, I don’t get any money for it, just one free month for me if you sign up via this link)

 This allows you to try the tool for one month free of charge.
-Otherwise there are two levels of payment service.
+Otherwise, there are two levels of payment service.
 The first level costs about 5 Euro/month and offers the complete analysis tool every 14 days one day access to the enormously powerful YouTube Keyword Research Tool.
 The second level costs about 10 Euro per month (both together then) and offers the complete first level and additionally unlimited access to the YouTube Keyword Research Tool.
-I’ve been using Morningfame for a little over a year now and I’m heavily convinced of it.
+I’ve been using Morningfame for a little over three years now and I’m heavily convinced of it.
 I can only recommend it.